syncfusion-content/asp.net-core-docs/aspnet-core/strongly-typed-html-helper.md

 The following Data Annotation attributes are used for the DatePicker.
 Required: Indicates that the property is a required field.

-Step 2: Next, Update the Value property of the “datemodel” class as “Required Field” by adding the following line
+Step 2: Next, Update the Value property of the “CurrentDate” class as “Required Field” by adding the following line

 {% highlight C# %}

     using System.ComponentModel.DataAnnotations;
-    public class datemodel
+    public class CurrentDate
         {
             [Required(ErrorMessage = "Valid Date is Required")]
             public object dateValue { get; set; }